eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 ---

 <a id="intro"></a>
-Last month, I successfully completed 8 weeks of a clinical study without any health changes after being injected with a single dose of a study drug.
+Last month, I completed 8 weeks of a clinical study without any health changes after being injected with a single dose of a study drug.
 This is the first brief I got before being screened:

 > The study drug being developed in this study is a compound called benralizumab for the **treatment of asthma**.
 This is [[not](#safety)] a first time into man study.
 This study consists of **1 night in–house and 9 outpatients visits**.
 We are looking for **healthy male** volunteers (aged 18-55).
 Volunteers must be non-smokers for at least 3 months prior to screening.
 The inconvenience allowance for this study is **£1,700**.